 - Thick fruit/vegetable juice

 - Glass containers

 - Food for other campers

 Can I bring snacks for the group?

-Due to dietary restrictions of participants, please do not bring snacks (such as cupcakes) for your child’s class as we are unable to allow these to be shared with the group.
+While you are welcome to pack snacks for own camper(s), due to dietary restrictions of participants, please do not bring snacks (such as cupcakes) for your child’s group.
+We are unable to allow these to be shared.

 My camper is sensitive to transitions or elements like light, sound or smells.
 Is Camp Zoofari a good fit for my camper?

 The answer really depends upon your camper.
 Camp Zoofari can be very overwhelming to some campers with these sensitivities, yet others do extremely well at camp.
 You know your camper best and what he or she may be able to safely and comfortably experience.

 Camp takes place outdoors, in the Houston Zoo, for 4.5 hours each day.
 Camp groups do not have a dedicated classroom space.
 The spaces you see at check-in and check-out are only used for that purpose.
 There are indoor activities in a variety of buildings.
 The Zoo is a public space and can be crowded and/or loud.
 Additionally, our proximity to the Medical Center means sirens and helicopters can routinely be heard inside the Zoo.
 Live animals and food vendors produce a variety of smells.
 Campers must be able to use public restrooms, which have electric hand-driers, without assistance.
 Campers complete multiple transitions each day as they move between exhibits and buildings.
 Each building may have different lighting based on the needs of the animals in those spaces.

 We do our best to prepare all campers by sharing the plan for the day with them each morning and announcing transitions before they occur.